Cargo aircraft: Unpiloted cargo aircraft

 Wagner Aeronautical of San Diego, experienced in passenger-to-cargo conversions.

-Beijing-based Beihang UAS Technology developed its BKZ-005 high-altitude, long-range UAV for cargo transport, capable of carrying 1.2 t over 1,200 km at 5,000 m.
+Beijing-based Beihang UAS Technology developed its BZK-005 high-altitude, long-range UAV for cargo transport, capable of carrying 1.2 t over 1,200 km at 5,000 m.

 Garuda Indonesia will test three of them initially from September 2019, before operations in the fourth quarter.

 Garuda plans up to 100 cargo UAVs to connect remote regions with limited airports in Maluku, Papua, and Sulawesi.